team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

-1. We import the `Jimp` library (make sure it's installed via `npm install jimp`).
+1. We import the `Jimp` library (make sure it's installed via npm).

 2. We define the `main` function as an async function to use `await`.

-3. Inside `main`, we set up the necessary parameters:
+3. Inside `main`, we specify:
    - `inputPath`: The path to the input image file.
    - `outputPath`: The path where the processed image will be saved.
-   - `targetColor`: The color to be removed (in this case, white).
+   - `targetColor`: The background color to remove (in this case, white).
-   - `colorThreshold`: A value to determine how close a color needs to be to the target color to be considered for removal.
+   - `colorThreshold`: A value to control how strict the color matching should be.

-4. We call the `removeBackgroundColor` function with these parameters using `await`.
+4. We call `removeBackgroundColor` with these parameters.

-5. If successful, we log a success message.
-If an error occurs, we catch and log it.
+5. If successful, it logs a success message; otherwise, it catches and logs any errors.

-6. Finally, we call the `main` function to execute our code.
+6. Finally, we call the `main` function to execute the code.

-Remember to adjust the file paths, target color, and color threshold according to your specific needs.
-Also, ensure that the `removeBackgroundColor` function is properly imported or defined in the same file before using it.
+Remember to replace `'path/to/input/image.jpg'` and `'path/to/output/image.png'` with actual file paths on your system.
+Also, adjust the `targetColor` and `colorThreshold` as needed for your specific image.

+This example assumes that the `removeBackgroundColor` function is available in the same scope.
+If it's in a separate file, you'll need to import it appropriately.

 # encodeImage index.js
 ## Imported Code Object